ElaineXHZhong/Face-Adversary-Attack-Defense-System/README.md

 Contributions are always welcome!
 Feel free to dive in!

-Please read the <a href="./docs/contributing.md">contribution guideline</a> first, then [open an issue](https://github.com/ElaineXHZhong/Content-Sentiment-Analysis/issues/new) open an issue</a> or submit PRs.
+Please read the [contribution guideline](https://github.com/github/docs/blob/main/CONTRIBUTING.md) first, then [open an issue](https://github.com/ElaineXHZhong/Content-Sentiment-Analysis/issues/new) open an issue</a> or submit PRs.

 This repository follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.